manocodes/google-cloud-experiments/docs/security/pca_security_compliance_and_operations.md

     *   **What:** Records when a user was blocked by VPC Service Controls or other policies.

 ### Best Practice: Log Sinks
+> **Definition: Log Sink (Router):** A rule that says "If a log matches X, send a copy to Y." It allows you to export logs out of the temporary Logging buffer into long-term storage (BigQuery/GCS/PubSub).
 *   **Aggregated Sinks:** Use specific "Log Router Sinks" to export logs from all projects to a centralized BigQuery dataset or Storage Bucket for long-term retention + compliance analysis.
 *   **Immutability:** Use "Bucket Lock" (Retention Policy) on the log bucket to ensure logs cannot be deleted for X years (WORM compliance).